mehrad/smart-pension-challenge/README.md

 ![alt text](https://github.com/mehrad/smart-pension-challenge/blob/main/diagram.png?raw=true)

-As you can see what i had in my mind was to decouple each service and inject them into parser service. with this method we can easily replace any of them in the future; for instance, we can change File service to AWS file service.
+As you can see what I had in my mind was to decouple each service and inject them into parser service. with this method we can easily replace any of them in the future; for instance, we can change File service to AWS file service.
 ## Next steps